herman-aukera/AI4Devs-design-1-RO-1/LTI-GG/LTI-GG.md

 - **Interview Scheduling**: Intelligent calendar integration with conflict resolution
 - **Collaborative Evaluation**: Multi-reviewer scorecards with consensus tracking
 - **Analytics Dashboard**: Real-time metrics on hiring performance and bottlenecks

 ---

+## 🚦 MVP Scope & Limitations

+This MVP implements a minimal, bootable Applicant Tracking System with the following characteristics:

+- **Implemented Entities:** Candidate, Job, Application
+- **Not Implemented:** User management, Interview, Evaluation, advanced AI, real email/calendar integrations
+- **Persistence:** In-memory only (no external DB)
+- **Authentication:** Dummy login (admin/admin123), no real user roles
+- **Frontend:** Elm SPA with job and application listing, basic forms, and error handling
+- **Backend:** Elixir/Phoenix API with CRUD for Candidate, Job, Application
+- **Testing:** ≥80% coverage, TDD for all layers
+- **Diagrams & Docs:** All diagrams and documentation reflect MVP scope

+### Limitations

+- No real AI scoring, email, or calendar integration (placeholders only)
+- No real-time WebSocket updates (HTTP only)
+- No user registration or password management
+- No Interview/Evaluation flows
+- No persistent storage (data lost on restart)
+- Minimal UI/UX polish (basic layout, no advanced styling)

+---